bryanyuchen/-TeamShaggyFirmware/README.md

 -3D code only utilizes Levenberg-Marquardt Algorithm because it assumes higher sampling precision

 ### Matlab code contains all code necessary to run simulations on Matlab and recreate the figures in the report.
+The plots are the .jpg files and the animations are the .avi files.
+Animations will need to be downloaded in order to view.

 -2D algorithm accuracy comparison compares the accuracy between Levenberg-Marquardt and IEKF given real data